Apptracktive/AptkAma/README.md

 You can tell the plugin how to store some parameters for further use.

-To do so, implement a storage feature of your choice like I did in samples with Xamarin.Settings and then implement the IAptkAmaCredentialCacheService to use it:
+To do so, implement a storage feature of your choice like I did in samples with Xamarin.Settings and then implement the IAptkAmaCacheService to use it:

     /// <summary>
-    /// This IAptkAmaCredentialsCacheService implementation is a working example
+    /// This IAptkAmaCacheService implementation is a working example
     /// requiring the installation of Xamarin Settings plugin.
     /// </summary>
     public class AptkAmaCacheService : IAptkAmaCacheService